-You can obtain this for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
+This title is also available on Godless.
+You can find it by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
 The link is below: